 To be registered as a GTO, an organisation must meet the Tasmanian Operational Requirements for Group Training Organisations and meet the National Standards for Group Training Organisations.

-The National Standards for Group Training Organisations [PDF] promotes consistency and quality for group training services across Australia.
+The National Standards for Group Training Organisations promotes consistency and quality for group training services across Australia.
 A Resources Handbook accompanies the National Standards.

 The Tasmanian Operational Requirements for Group Training Organisations consists of a Guide to Registration and a Registration Toolkit.

-The steps to registration in Tasmania are:
+The Steps to Registration as a GTO in Tasmania

 The period of registration, which commences from the date of approval for 'new' GTOs, is for five years unless circumstances dictate a shorter term of registration.
 Such circumstances might be: